 - 5 Mistake # 5: Accepting unrealistic repayments terms

 - 7 Mistake #7: Paying your loan back too fast

 Mistake # 1: Inability to identify your capital needs

 Identifying how much you really need to start-up a business or expand the operations of an existing one is a prerequisite for borrowing money for your business as it prevents you from underestimating or overestimating the sum required.
-A well written business plan can help you develop a projected cash flow which provides answers to the questions that serves as a guide to identifying your capital needs for a business.
+A well-written business plan can help you develop a projected cash flow which provides answers to the questions that serves as a guide to identifying your capital needs for a business.

 Mistake # 2: Securing the wrong type of financing

-There are different sources of finance for your business and each of them may be a better source over the other depending on the need you wish to fulfill.
+There are different sources of finance for your business and each of them may be a better source over the other depending on the need you wish to fulfil.
 You are said to have secured a wrong type of finance when you use the wrong type of credit product for the wrong type of purpose.
-For instance, acquiring business assets (e.g. buying machineries or land as in the case of expansion) with bank loan might be a better option than paying salaries with bank loan.
+For instance, acquiring business assets (e.g. buying machinery or land as in the case of expansion) with a bank loan might be a better option than paying salaries with a bank loan.
 This is because you can easily sell off the assets and pay up your debt if you fail to generate enough income to meet up with the payment deadline.

 Mistake # 3: Not Shopping Around